CommerceBlock (CBT) Price Tops $0.0153 on Exchanges

 Buying and Selling CommerceBlock

-It is usually not presently possible to buy alternative cryptocurrencies such as CommerceBlock directly using US dollars.
-Investors seeking to acquire CommerceBlock should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy CommerceBlock using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as CommerceBlock directly using U.S. dollars.
+Investors seeking to acquire CommerceBlock should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy CommerceBlock using one of the exchanges listed above.

 Receive News & Updates for CommerceBlock Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CommerceBlock and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.